treelogic-swe/email-scraper/README.md

 # Prerequisites

 NodeJS.
-See `engine` field package.json for details.
+See `engines` field in the file `./package.json` for details on the version.

 # Install